jl5000/r-house/content/page/about.md

 Hello, my name is Jamie Lendrum and welcome to my blog *R-house*!

-I work as a Data Scientist for the UK Government and I've created this site to share my development and my personal projects using the R environment.
+I work for the UK Government and have transitioned intot the Data Science area.
+I've created this site to share my development and my personal projects using the R environment.

 I graduated from the University of Portsmouth in 2001 with a Bachelor's degree in Mathematics, and spent the first 15 years of my career working as an Operational Analyst.
 This basically involves using a spectrum of analytical techniques ranging from complex simulation modelling to expert judgement in order to answer complex questions, usually focussed on how and where money should be spent.